-Your liver specialist will explain if this type of treatment may be suitable for you.
 If your doctor thinks ablation may help you, they can refer you to a hospital that does this treatment.
 Ablation treatments are only available in some specialist hospitals, so you may have to travel for treatment.

-We have more information about radiofrequency ablation, microwave ablation and cryotherapy on our website.
-Visit macmillan.org.uk
+We have more information about radiofrequency ablation, microwave ablation and cryotherapy at macmillan.org.uk